durrantlab/webina/README.md

 other programs and browser tabs.

-__Advanced Parameters.__ The "Advanced Parameters" subsection allows users to specify any of the many additional parameters that are also available via command-line Vina.
+__Advanced Parameters.__ The "Advanced Parameters" subsection allows users to specify many additional parameters that are also available via command-line Vina.
 In our experience, it is rarely necessary to adjust these parameters, so they are hidden by default.

 __Run Vina from Command Line.__ The "Run Vina from Command Line" subsection aims to help Vina users who wish to use the Webina web app to setup their